PrefectHQ/prefect-openai/README.md

 That way, the developer can more quickly understand what went wrong and implement a fix.

-After installing `prefect-openai`, you can easily incorporate OpenAI within your flows to help you achieve the aforementioned!
+After installing `prefect-openai`, you can easily incorporate OpenAI within your flows to help you achieve the aforementioned benefits!

 ```python
 from prefect import flow, get_run_logger